notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : sessionInfo*

 **Return value**:
-: Returns On success a TCHAR* to full path of the session filename to be saved or NULL otherwise
+: Returns On success a wchar_t* to full path of the session filename to be saved or NULL otherwise

 ---